Unsupervised Understanding of Location and Illumination Changes in Egocentric Videos: Experimental results

-Another intuitive way to analyze the results is by visualizing the patterns learned.
+Another intuitive way to analyze the results is by visualizing the learned patterns.
 In summary, a well performed dimensional mapping must locate frames close to each other, in the output space, if they are under similar light conditions and scene configuration.
 In other words, if the proposed features are related to the light/location conditions, the unsupervised method will try to separate them in the output space.
 The quality of that separation is ruled by the complexity of the data and the manifold method used.

-Figure \ref{fig:SOM2} shows the 2D output for the $SOM_{20}$, $Isomap$, and $PCA$, for both datasets using HSV.
+Figure \ref{fig:SOM2} shows the 2D output for the $SOM_{30}$, $GNG$, $Isomap$, and $PCA$, for both datasets using HSV.
 Different colors represent the manual labels.
-In the case of SOM, each neuron is labeled with the majority voting of the neuronal activations hits.
-The figure clearly shows that SOM successfully group similar inputs in the same regions of the output layer.
+In the case of SOM and GNG, each neuron is labeled with the majority voting of the neural activations hits.
+The figure clearly shows that SOM successfully groups similar inputs in the same regions of the output layer.
+The GNG also create some groups of neurons for each location, but its visualization makes difficult to conclude.
 In the case of PCA and Isomaps, the patterns in the output space are not so evident, but definitely, the non-linearity of Isomaps allows them to capture more information than PCA, which is clearly affected by the orthogonality of the intrinsic dimensions.

 It is remarkable the output space of the $SOM_{30}$ in the UNIGE dataset, on which both classification problems are located in different parts of the output layer.
-For the EDSH dataset, it is also possible to delineate some clusters, such as the kitchen (green) the street (black), the 1st floor (red) and the stairs (yellow and orange).
+For the EDSH dataset, it is also possible to delineate some clusters, such as the kitchen (green) the street (black), the $1st$ floor (red) and the stairs (yellow and orange).
 However, the remaining locations are not easily visible, e.g., both lobbies (in blue and pink).
 This is explained by the small number of frames available for these locations in the dataset.
-This problem can be faced by using dynamic versions of SOM like Growing-SOM \cite{Jing2011}.